• Skip to main content

 • What Can I Do With My Sourdough Discard?

-• Can I Use Sourdough Discard Straight From the Fridge?
+• Can You Use Sourdough Discard Straight From the Fridge?

 Sourdough discard doesn't have to be discarded.
 It is basically a mixture of flour and water which can be added to lots of different recipes.